Write Winning Grant Proposals

 The Research Development Office in the Office of the Vice President for Research is pleased to announce that Dr. John Robertson from Grant Writer's Seminars & Workshops (GWSW) will conduct the Write Winning Grant Proposals seminar in two, half-day virtual sessions on Thursday, October 15 and Friday, October 16, 2020.
 The deadline to register is 11:59 PM on Sunday, September 27.

 The Phase I Seminar is a pre-requisite to the Phase II Workshop scheduled for February 11-12, 2021.
-Faculty must contact their collegiate associate dean for research no later than Thursday, September 3, 2020, with their interest in attending.
+Faculty must contact their collegiate associate dean for research no later than Monday, September 7, 2020 (extended deadline), with their interest in attending the 2021 Phase II workshop.
 Please see details below.

 Phase I Seminar